 Franca was a founding faculty of ICP @ The Point.
 The work with his class of teenage students in the Hunts Point section of the Bronx at ICP @ The Point was honored and awarded with the President's Committee on the Arts Award, presented by First Lady Laura Bush at The White House in 2006.

-Franca holds a BFA in filmmaking from NYU's Tisch School of the Arts.
-He has also worked extensively as teatrical lighting designer, and as an museum/gallery exhibition, installation designer.
+Franca holds a BFA in Television and Filmmaking from NYU's Tisch School of the Arts.
+He has also worked extensively as theatrical lighting designer, and as an museum/gallery exhibition, installation designer.

 Grants and awards include: Citizen's Exchange Council, Open Society, Arts Link, The British Council, Pratt Faculty Development Fund, PS 122 Studio Program, and others.